NivekNK/metroidvania-rpg/README.md

 # metroidvania-rpg
-Making a Metroidvania RPG based in Chinese Novels that i like
+Making a Metroidvania RPG based in Chinese Novels that i like.